Madurai Chithirai Festival

 3. Meenakshi Digvijayam

-The goddess symbolically conquers all directions, signifying her power and divinity.
+Next, the goddess symbolically conquers all directions, representing her supreme power and divine authority.

 4. The Celestial Wedding (Meenakshi Thirukalyanam)